ofabricio/jsqt/README.md

 ```

 The `arg` is a list of object keys or array indexes.
-Note that object keys need to be between quotes.

-The `val` argument (the last argument of the list) is the value to set and can be a function or a raw value.
+The `val` argument (the last item of the list) is the value to be set and can be a function or a raw value.

 By default `(set)` does not insert a field it does not find.
 If you want it to insert add the `-i` flag.